 Are there Regenerative Options to Treat Failed Back Surgery Syndrome?

 Yes.
-The Centeno-Schultz Clinic are experts in the evaluation and treatment of low back pain and failed back surgery syndrome.
+The doctors Centeno-Schultz Clinic are experts in the evaluation and treatment of low back pain and failed back surgery syndrome.
 In 2005 we were the first clinic in the world to inject stem cells into the lumbar disc.
 Treatment options include PRP and a patient’s own bone marrow-derived stem cells.
 All injections are performed under x-ray or ultrasound guidance or both.
 Damaged or weakened ligaments can be tightened.
 Muscles that are atrophied can be injected with PRP to accelerate repair and healing.
 Injured discs can be injected with both PRP and stem cells to promote healing.
 Unlike other clinics, we track outcomes that are available here.

 Related: Stem Cell Therapy for Back Pain